-What is a Factoring Broker
+What is a Factoring Broker and Is It a Home Business for Me?

 In today’s challenging inflationary economy, more and more individuals are seeking some method of generating an additional source of income.
 While some simply decide to apply for a second (or even a third) job, many strive for a home-based alternative and something they can build as a solid business that they can control or even turn into a full time career.
 And while there are hundreds of enterprise opportunities available, few can provide the benefits and potential income as the business of launching a career as a freelance factoring broker.